Skip to content

 Beyond the collapsed core

 EVPN-VXLAN can be extended across your campus into the IDF/access layer fairly easily, opening the door to more interesting underlay topologies than the traditional hub-and-spoke network, without the need for STP on the backbone.
+You could also run it in the WAN layer to streamline VRF deployment across the district.

 Comparing options